Preole/bbm/README.md

   display text contains a closing square bracket, that bracket must be escaped with preceding backslash.

-- Internal, external, and wiki link display text (Link continuation) no longer interprets inline formatting constructs.
-Namely, formatting elements such as `**` and `''` now are interpreted literally, rather than adding style and semantic values to the text.
+- <del>Internal, external, and wiki link display text (Link continuation) no longer interprets inline formatting constructs.
+Namely, formatting elements such as `**` and `''` now are interpreted literally, rather than adding style and semantic values to the text.</del>